I would like to share my experiences at the UN and around the world, concerning my pro-life work.

 Statement of Campaign Life Coalition, Real Women of Canada

-and the Society for the Protection of Unborn Child in anticipation of the event
+and the Society for the Protection of Unborn Child

 “Best Practices for Maternal Health Care in Africa”